 - 1. Advisors must be familiar with the BRCC Student Code of Conduct. - 2.
-The primary advisor for each club/organization must maintain an accurate roster of the club/organization members, a copy of its constitution and bylaws, and the names and contact information of any other club advisors and members. - 3.
+The primary advisor for each organization must maintain an accurate roster of the club/organization members, a copy of its constitution and bylaws, and the names and contact information of any other club advisors and members. - 3.
 A Student Activity Request Form must be filled out for each activity sponsored by a club/organization.
 At least one advisor's signature is required on each form. - 4.
-Every activity sponsored by a club/organization must be submitted to the SGA Coordinator for approval at least three weeks prior to the event. - 5.
+Every activity sponsored by a organization must be submitted to the SGA Coordinator for approval at least three weeks prior to the event. - 5.
 Every approved activity must have at least one advisor present for the duration of the event.
 There are no exceptions to this rule. - 6.
 Advisors are responsible for ensuring that regular meetings of the club/organization and its executive committee are held. - 7.
-Any money collected by a student club/organization must be deposited into a registered campus account by the advisor in the name of the club/organization at the Bursar's Office within one week of its collection.
+Any money collected by a student club/organization must be received and deposited into a registered campus account by the Bursar's Office within one week of its collection.
+Only student organizations with national affiliations may collect dues related to the specific organizational guidelines and the Advisor will be responsible for the management of that organization's account.